luisdiogo2071317/azure-docs.pt-pt/articles/cognitive-services/Content-Moderator/term-lists-quickstart-dotnet.md

 ### <a name="add-private-properties"></a>Adicionar propriedades privadas

-Adicione as seguintes propriedades privadas ao espaço de nomes TermLists, classe de programa.
+Adicione as seguintes propriedades privadas ao espaço de nomes TermLists, classe Program.

     /// <summary>
     /// The language of the terms in the term lists.